Muniox/Muniox/README.md

-# My journey to becoming a fullstack Javascript developer
+# My journey to becoming a fullstack JavaScript developer

 ### Hi, my name is Paweł.